dekoza/python-flickr-api/README.md

 Python Async Flickr API
 -----------------------

+This is a fork of Alexis Mignon's python-flickr-api adapted to work asynchronously under Tornado framework.

 As complete as possible implementation of Flickr API.

 The project provides an almost exhaustive access to the Flickr API, through an *object oriented* Python interface.